 At SafeBase, we define customer trust as a buyer’s lasting feeling of confidence in a seller’s security capabilities.
 This definition captures not only a requisite foundation of trustworthiness (i.e., a solid cybersecurity posture), but also the effort to develop an ongoing sense of belief on the part of buyers and customers.

-Under this philosophy, the company’s security posture is viewed as a critical aspect of business success, fully acknowledging its essential role in the company’s ability to win buyers and keep customers.
+Under this philosophy, the company’s cybersecurity posture is viewed as a critical aspect of business success, fully acknowledging its essential role in the company’s ability to win buyers and keep customers.
 It goes above and beyond the traditional work of cybersecurity teams to make intentional efforts to involve the customer (including buyers) and the company’s go-to-market teams.

 Putting Customer Trust into Action